 A contractor who fails to pay the renewal fee required under paragraph (1) of subdivision (a) on or before the expiration of any prior period of registration shall be prohibited from bidding on or engaging in the performance of any contract for public work until once again registered pursuant to this section.

 Please provide proof of DIR registration immediately to avoid an assessment of penalties as described in Labor Code §1771.1.
+The offending subcontractor will not be permitted on the project until confirmation of registration is received.

 If you have questions, please contact [Labor Compliance Officer’s Name] at [phone number].